New Kitten Care

 Bed

-While most cats enjoy your bed (I know mine do) you still should buy them their own.
-I recommend a bed with a hood they feel more comfortable in beds like that!
+While most cats enjoy your bed (I know mine do) if you decide to buy them their own I recommend a bed with a hood they feel more comfortable in beds like that!

 I recommend a comb over a brush for Himalayans they have a lot of fur so you will need to get down to the bottom of the fur.
 And the bristles on the brush are not long enough to reach the bottom of the fur.
 So a cat comb is great!
-Be sure to comb your Himalayan 3-4 times a week to maintain a healthy, Matt-free coat.
+Be sure to comb your Himalayan 1-2 times a week to maintain a healthy, Matt-free coat.
+The more you comb the more bonding time you will have with your new kitty so daily is wonderful as well!
+Also nail clipping every 1-2 weeks is recommended!

 Toys